February 26, 20264 min read

 India’s construction labour shortage: Why homeowners should be worried

 There are, of course, many reasons for this shortage.
 To begin with, veteran tradespeople are retiring.
 This wouldn't be a problem by itself; after all, it is a natural part of the rhythm of any industry.
-It, however, becomes an issue when their replacements lack in both numbers and competency.
+It, however, becomes an issue when the replacements lack both numbers and competency.
 This skills gap is further compounded by the fact that many skilled Indian workers also depart for higher-paying construction jobs in West Asian countries such as the UAE, Qatar, Dubai, or Saudi Arabia.

 It becomes clear, then, that India’s construction sector is not just dealing with a temporary labour shortage.
 This is a generational labour gap that is only growing with time.